akdasUAF/ForestFireDetection/README.md

-# ForestFireDetection
+# Forest Fire Detection

-The aim of this project is to create Fire detection NN model with Flask and TensorFlow
+The aim of this project is to create neural network models for forest Fire detection using Flask and TensorFlow, and integrate them into a website for convenient use.
 > Note: This code is not optimized for production enviroment.
+For documentation of the code in this repository, please see the Wiki.
+See below for instructions to install and run the web server.

 # Requirements
 - Python => 3.7 and =< 3.10